 Students in LIA 484 will also be required to attend the BIO 390 lectures.
 If you have not met with the Pre-Professional Advising Office, you will need to do so before completing documentation for LIA 484 and to add the course.
 To schedule an appointment, please call 480-965-2365.

 All students wishing to complete either BIO 390 or LIA 484 must meet the following qualifications:

 - Completed 45 credit hours (including transfer).
 Freshmen are not permitted to apply.
 Students in junior/senior standing who have not yet applied to professional school are preferred.

 - Have completed at least three of the core Pre-Health pre-requisite courses.
 You will also be considered if you are enrolled at the time of application.

 - Attend BIO 390 lectures.
 Class day and time may be found in the class search.

 Once a student has submitted a general application for either BIO 390 or LIA 484, they should visit Pre-Health Internship - Office of Clinical Partnerships for more information and next steps, including general information and responsibilities.
-For questions about submitting forms and documentation, please contact Christina Islas at email@example.com.
+Please contact Christina Islas at email@example.com with questions about submitting forms and documentation.

 Regardless of a student's qualifications, the instructor and the internship site have the right to deny any student entrance to the BIO 390/490 class.

 - Attend the orientation with specific internship organization (if required by internship site).